JonesH/markdown-cv/index.md

 __Driver Telematics Analysis @ Kaggle__
 * Conducted feature engineering and applied machine learning using sklearn and theano.
 * Achieved a top 100 result out of over 1500 total submissions.

+`2009`
+__Neural Network Models @ RU Nijmegen__
+* Developed a system for handwritten digit recognition using Java, MLP, and AdaBoost.
+* Implemented a Multi Layer Perceptron (MLP) combined with AdaBoost for MLP.
+* Achieved the highest result in the class, surpassing the research group led by the professor.

 <!-- - setup a server with jupyterhub to enable team members -->